Doing business with DNREC during the coronavirus period. More Info

 Delaware’s Open Space Program, guided by the Delaware Open Space Council, coordinates the acquisition of each of these parts of the landscape by expanding state parks and preserves, fish and wildlife areas, state forests and cultural resource sites.
 These management areas include some of the finest examples of Delaware’s diverse natural and cultural heritage.

-The Program sets and follows a regularly-updated Open Space Program Plan with a long-term goal of providing all Delaware residents and visitors with maximum opportunity to enjoy the outdoors and Delaware’s natural assets.
+The program sets and follows an Open Space Program Plan with a long-term goal of providing all Delaware residents and visitors with maximum opportunity to enjoy the outdoors and Delaware’s natural assets.
 It does this by pursuing a number of connected objectives:

 To protect and conserve all forms of natural and cultural resources.